Configuration Files

 • postprocessing / forecast (optional)

 A dictionary which defines the postprocessing options for the ADCIRC model and which phase of simulation they will run for.
-The plots option is a boolean value which indicates whether or not to run the plotting scripts for the ADCIRC model using FigureGen.
-These have a moderate value for rapid QAQC, but are not necessary for the operation of the system.
 The scripts dictionary allows the user to execute an arbitrary script at the end of the simulation.
 This is useful for one-off items which are not necessary to include within the Floodwater system as a whole.
 The user can provide the name of the script, the path to the script, and any arguments that should be passed to the script.
 The duration parameter is the expected duration of the script so it can be monitored by the system.

 HEC-RAS